klwalker-sb/LUCinSA/LUCinSA/_build/html/_sources/Downloading.md

 (GetCells)=
 ## 1. Get gridcells to download
 Find a block of cells in need of processing in the `cell_blocks.txt` file in `jad-cel/sandbox-cel/paraguay_lc` (anything without an X next to it is free)
+(if working ion another country, replace 'paraguay' with your country name)
 ```
 cd ~/../../
 cd jad-cel/sandbox-cel/paraguay_lc/